 By Reg Jones

 Q. I am a CSRS retiree.
 I retired in 2005.
-I am a subscriber to the Federal Employee Health Benefits Program, specifically Blue Cross-Blue Shield’s Standard Option with family coverage.
-My wife and I are also qualified for Medicare Parts A and B. That makes Medicare the primary coverage and FHEB/BC-BS the secondary coverage for any health benefits paid.
+I am a subscriber to the Federal Employee Health Benefits program, specifically Blue Cross-Blue Shield’s Standard Option with family coverage.
+My wife and I are also qualified for Medicare Parts A and B. That makes Medicare the primary coverage and FEHB/BC-BS the secondary coverage for any health benefits paid.

 1. What (if any) changes in the plan’s coverages are anticipated for 2014 and beyond, due to the health care law?
 2. Does OPM anticipate that current retirees/program members will be forced into a health care provider’s coverage offered under the law?
 Starting in 2014, will federal retirees be forced into that law’s coverage rather than having the option to choose our own coverages under current program?

 Q. I now have 2½ years of government service and am 66.
 When I retire in 2½ years, I’ll have five years with the government.
 Will I get the option to retain my Federal Blue Cross/Blue Shield of Alabama health insurance?
 If I would rather quit working for the government in one year, do I lose the opportunity to keep my federal BC/BS of Alabama coverage?
 I have total time in government employment today of only three years.
 I am contemplating quitting next year.
 What is the impact to my federal BC/BS insurance coverage?
 I signed up for Medicare Part A, but not Part B. I hope I can keep health insurance with BC/BS of Alabama and make that my secondary plan once I leave government employment.

 Q. I retired in 2009 under CSRS.
 I am close to 65, and the answer to one of the questions asked states that people in CSRS are not eligible for Medicare because they didn’t pay into Social Security.